How A Healthy Diet Can Help Prevent Cataracts

 What Is the Link Between Nutrition and Cataracts?

 It all comes down to antioxidants, really.
 Antioxidants are the snipers that eliminate damaging free radicals found roaming in our bodies.
-If we don’t have enough antioxidants to reduce the number of these dangerous little critters, then the result is what scientist like to call “oxidative stress”.
+If we don’t have enough antioxidants to reduce the number of these dangerous little critters, then the result is what scientists like to call “oxidative stress”.

 Oxidative stress, or oxidation, occurs when too many free radicals have free reign and end up stealing electrons from healthy cells, organs, and tissues.
 When oxidation takes place in the eye, it affects the proteins and fats in the lens.
 The outcome is a cloudy and damaged lens.